sapiensenpai/MyMedsUK-iOS-app/TESTFLIGHT_IAP_SETUP.md

 ### Issue: "Product not available"
 **Solution:**
-- Verify product ID matches exactly: `com.isaacdale.MyMedsUKultra.aiplus`
+- Verify product ID matches exactly: `21527952`
 - Ensure IAP is "Ready to Submit" or "Approved" in App Store Connect
 - Wait 2-4 hours after creating the IAP for it to propagate